Guidelines for confirmation of candidature - higher degree by research

 Outcome options following CoC:

-Following deliberations after the seminar, the Chair of the panel will recommend to the Research Higher Degrees Committee (RHDC), via the Graduate Research School (GRS) one of the following outcomes:
+Following deliberations after the seminar, the Chair of the panel will recommend to the Research Higher Degrees Committee (RHDC), via the Graduate Research School one of the following outcomes:

 - Confirmed subject to minor conditions